 But I would argue that the X5 III was never intended for greatness, it was a midrange device designed with a budget in mind rather than peak performance so to speak.
 And that’s where the X7 II comes in; Fiio released the new X7 just a few weeks ago, presented as thoroughly redesigned inside and out while maintaining compatibility with accessories for previous devices.
 As a true flagship, designed to maximise performance without compromise, many were excited to see what the Chinese company could produce and whether the device could live up to the legacy of the original.
 With such fervent anticipation, can the X7 II recapture the glory of Fiio’s early flagship players?
 Let’s find out.

-I would like to thank Sunny from Fiio very much for his quick communication and for providing me with the X7 II for the purpose of review.
+I would like to thank Sunny from Fiio very much for her quick communication and for providing me with the X7 II for the purpose of review.
 All words are my own and there is no monetary incentive for a positive review.
 Despite receiving the DAP free of cost, I will attempt to be as objective as possible in my evaluation.

 The X7 II is very nicely presented with a two tone box with bold, punchy renders and some specifications.
 Inside is a protective hard box that slides open to reveal the player with a tempered glass screen protector and transparent TPU case pre-installed.
 Underneath are some additional accessories similar to those included with the X5 III and appreciably improved over the setup included with the original X7.